 How can you prevent Keratoconus?

 As Keratoconus is largely a genetic condition, it is not possible to prevent the condition from developing.
 However, if you have been diagnosed with Keratoconus, it is certainly possible to take steps to prevent the condition from worsening.
 The most important thing is to refrain from rubbing your eyes as this has been shown to aggravate symptoms.
-Always follow the advice of your optician who will prescribe you with the correct treatment to alleviate your symptoms.
-Lifelong eye examinations are highly recommended.
 For more advice about the diagnosis and management of Keratoconus, contact the Orbit Eye Hospital for the latest treatments and up-to-date advice.